-Activity Description Person(s)/Group Facilitating Staff Members Involved Timeline Evaluation GaDOE Leadership Training Work with the school Leadership Team to review improvement initiatives Ga DOE Principal Assistant Principals Leadership Team Summer 2013 Successful implementation of the Transformational model AP Summer Institute Training in Advanced Placement for teachers in their areas of certification Tandi Pressley, Gifted Director, Bibb County Open to content area teachers Summer 2013 Classroom Observations; Formal and Informal Walkthroughs Gifted Endorsement Training in Gifted Teaching Strategies Tandi Pressley, Gifted Director, Bibb County Teachers who did not receive training in Year Two 2 hours per week-for 20 weeks (after hours) Classroom Observations; Formal and Informal Walkthroughs Technology Training Training in the integration of technology ETC Tech Trainers Select Teachers 1 Day- Early Return Professional Learning Classroom Observations; Formal and Informal Walkthroughs Teacher Evaluation Training (VAT) Training in teacher evaluation strategies and the use of videos for teacher evaluation Dr. Ann Levett, Macon State College Academic Coaches to redeliver during selected planning periods first semester 1 st Semester during planning period Classroom Observations; Formal and Informal Walkthroughs Math Exemplars Training Training in the use of math exemplars to improve instruction Lynn Janes, Math Coordinator, Bibb County All Math Teachers 2 days of Early Return; plus 1 day- January Classroom Observations; Formal and Informal Walkthroughs Math Forward Training in the integration of technology in the mathematics classroom Lynn Janes, Math Coordinator, Bibb County All Math Teachers 16 days professional learning during summer and school year- dates TBA Classroom Observations; Formal and Informal Walkthroughs Data Analysis/School Improvement Planning Planning and Training with Teachers in the Analysis of Data Administrators; Academic coaches All May 2013 Classroom Observations; Formal and Informal Walkthroughs
+Activity Description Person(s)/Group Facilitating Staff Members Involved Timeline Evaluation GaDOE Leadership Training Work with the school Leadership Team to review improvement initiatives Ga DOE Principal Assistant Principals Leadership Team Summer 2013 Successful implementation of the Transformational model AP Summer Institute Training in Advanced Placement for teachers in their areas of certification Tandi Pressley, Gifted Director, Bibb County Open to content area teachers Summer 2013 Classroom Observations; Formal and Informal Walkthroughs Gifted Endorsement Training in Gifted Teaching Strategies Tandi Pressley, Gifted Director, Bibb County Teachers who did not receive training in Year Two 2 hours per week-for 20 weeks (after hours) Classroom Observations; Formal and Informal Walkthroughs Technology Training in the integration of technology ETC Select Teachers 1 Day- Early Return Professional Learning Classroom Observations; Formal and Informal Walkthroughs Math Exemplars Training- Year Two Training in the use of math exemplars to improve instruction Lynn Janes, Math Coordinator, Bibb County All Math Teachers 2 days of Early Return; plus 1 day- January Classroom Observations; Formal and Informal Walkthroughs Math Forward Year Two Training in the integration of technology in the mathematics classroom Lynn Janes, Math Coordinator, Bibb County All Math Teachers 16 days professional learning during summer and school year- dates TBA Classroom Observations; Formal and Informal Walkthroughs Data Analysis/School Improvement Planning Planning and Training with Teachers in the Analysis of Data Administrators; Academic coaches All May 2013 Classroom Observations; Formal and Informal Walkthroughs

 A5.
 Implement such strategies as financial incentives, increased opportunities for promotion and career growth, and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the students in a transformation school.

-Timeline: Actions: Hutchings Career Center is committed to recruiting and retaining a highly qualified and dedicated staff.
-A positive consequence of being identified for May 2010this grant was that it created a sense of possibility for increasing the capacity August 2013 of the staff to serve children well and to create new opportunities for learning for staff, students, and families.
-The expectation is that the staff and school community will now have the specific level of guidance and support necessary to improve its way out of the Needs Improvement category.
-As a requirement of employment, all Hutchings Career Center teachers would be required to work extended hours to allow for collaborative planning time, job-embedded professional learning, and parent and student conferencing.
+Northeast High School is committed to recruiting and retaining a highly qualified and dedicated staff.
+A positive consequence of being identified for this grant was that it created a sense of possibility for increasing the capacity of the staff to serve children well and to create new opportunities for learning for staff, students, and families.
+The expectation is that the staff and school community will now have the specific guidance and support necessary to improve its way of the Needs Improvement category.

+The specific incentive options and plans for recognizing excellence will be developed during the summer with the leadership of the new principal.
+These support opportunities have already been identified:

+The Human Resources Department has agreed to extend the transfer period for teachers requesting to move to another school within the district, thus allowing Northeast High School teachers to opt out if they choose not to sign the Memorandum of Understanding which delineates specific expectations and consequences associated with being a staff member of and serving students at Northeast.

+This extension of the transfer period also allows for highly motivated teachers from within the district who would like to receive additional compensation for their hard work to apply for a transfer to Northeast.

+As a requirement of employment, all Northeast High School teachers would be required to work extended hours to allow for collaborative planning time, job-embedded professional learning, and parent and student conferencing.
 This time would be compensated at a rate commensurate with their pay scale.

-Teachers will receive stipends for participating in professional learning opportunities and staff planning sessions held on off-contract days or after school hours.
+Teachers would receive stipends for participating in professional learning opportunities and staff planning sessions held on off-contract days or after school hours.

 Teachers will be provided the opportunity to serve as coaches for each other, observing other teachers against clear criteria and providing specific, non-threatening feedback, thus creating a performance culture where each member learns from others.